 The Bridge Renewal Trust is a charity based in Tottenham.
-Our mission is to deliver practical ways that enable people to live healthier, long and fulfilling lives - thus playing our part in working towards reducing health inequalities and building stronger communities.
+Our mission is to deliver practical ways that people can live healthier, long and fulfilling lives - thus playing our part in working towards reducing health inequalities and building stronger communities.
 Our approach includes: